 Market forecast: GDP development of most important economies for United Internet

-Despite the challenges posed by the pandemic, supply bottlenecks, inflation and the shortage of skilled workers, the industry association Bitkom expects the German ICT market as a whole to grow by 3.6% (prior year: 4.0%) to € 203.4 billion in 2023 – thus passing the 200-billion-euro-mark for the first time.
+Despite the challenges posed by war, supply bottlenecks, inflation and the shortage of skilled workers, the industry association Bitkom expects the German ICT market as a whole to grow by 3.8% (prior year: 4.0%) to € 203.4 billion in 2023 – thus passing the 200-billion-euro-mark for the first time.

-As in the previous year, the IT market is expected to grow at an above-average rate in 2022 and will continue to strengthen its importance as the largest segment of the industry.
-Sales exceeded the 100 billion-euro-mark for the first time in 2021 and Bitkom expects further growth of 5.9% (prior year: 6.3%) to € 108.6 billion this year.
-Driven in particular by its cloud business, software is likely to be the fastest-growing segment with a strong increase of 9.0% (prior year: 8.0%) to € 32.4 billion.
-Sales of IT hardware are also expected to increase significantly by 5.7% (prior year: 8.3%) to € 33.2 billion.
-Stable growth of 3.9% (prior year: 3.7%) to € 43.0 billion is expected for the IT services business, which also includes IT consulting.
+As in the previous year, the IT market is expected to grow at an above-average rate in 2023 and will continue to increase its importance as the largest segment of the sector.
+According to Bitkom calculations, sales will grow by 6.3% (prior year: 6.6%) to € 126.4 billion in 2023.
+Driven in particular by its cloud business, software is likely to be the fastest-growing segment again with a strong increase of 9.3% (prior year: 9.4%) to € 38.8 billion.
+Sales of IT hardware are also expected to increase significantly by 5.3% (prior year: 5.4%) to € 39.7 billion.
+Stable growth of 4.7% (prior year: 5.5%) to € 47.8 billion is expected for the IT services business, which also includes IT consulting.

-By contrast, the consumer electronics market remains under pressure.
-According to a Bitkom forecast, sales will decline again in 2022 after rising temporarily in 2020 due to special corona-related effects.
-This smallest ICT sub-market is expected to shrink by 2.3% to € 9.0 billion.
+By contrast, the consumer electronics market will remain under pressure.
+According to a Bitkom forecast, sales are set to decline again in 2023 by an estimated -7.3% (prior year: -8.2%) to € 7.6 billion.